jyliu-98/MoSketch/README.md

 The instruction and examples are provided in `./data/examples-for-motion-planning`.
 Save the result in `./data/processed/Yours/Yours_traj.txt`, and the format should be the same as the 60 created sketches (*e.g.*, `/data/processed/aircrafter3/aircrafter3_traj.txt`).

+We highly recommend to check the motion plan.
+If you are not satisfy with the result, instruct the LLM for modification in time.
+The incorrect motion planning will lead to failed animation.
+Run to check the motion plan.